Tariq Anwar (film editor)

-Tariq Anwar (born 21 September 1945) is an Indian-born British-American film editor whose credits include Center Stage, The Good Shepherd, Sylvia, Oppenheimer, and American Beauty, for which he was nominated for an Academy Award and won two BAFTA Awards.
+Tariq Anwar (born 21 September 1945) is an Indian-born Pakistani British-American film editor whose credits include Center Stage, The Good Shepherd, Sylvia, Oppenheimer, and American Beauty, for which he was nominated for an Academy Award and won two BAFTA Awards.
 He has also been nominated for an Academy Award in 2011 for editing The King's Speech.
 He is now based in the United States and the United Kingdom.
 With Shirley Hills, he is the father of actress Gabrielle Anwar.

-Personal life
+Early life

 Anwar was born in Delhi, British India and was raised in Lahore and Bombay.
-His mother, Edith Reich, was an Austrian Jew, and his father was Indian Muslim film actor and director Rafiq Anwar.
+His mother, Edith Reich, was an Austrian Jew, and his father was Pakistani Muslim film actor and director Rafiq Anwar.
 He moved with his mother to London after his parents divorced.

+Personal life

 He is the father of Gabrielle Anwar and Dominic Anwar.